wcfrobert/ezanchor/README.md

   * Z is the vertical axis (Elevation)
   * X and Y are the axes on plan. +X points to the right, +Y points up
 * Sign convention:
   * At degree 0, seismic load is applied in the +Y direction (upward) (don't ask me why I rotated 90 degrees.
-Makes no sense in retrospect)
+Makes no sense in retrospect.
+Ideally you should make +X the 0th degree so the cosines and sines just work)
   * Sign of moment follows the right-hand rule.
 Mz is positive counter-clockwise
   * Compression is negative (-), tension is positive (+)
 * EZAnchor is agnostic when it comes to unit.
 Please ensure your input is consistent.
 I prefer to use lbs and inches